-The Lincoln MPO Metropolitan Planning Area (MPA) includes of the Lincoln urban area and all of Lancaster County.
+The Lincoln MPO Metropolitan Planning Area includes the Lincoln urban area and all of Lancaster County.
 Lancaster County contains approximately 839 square miles of land, and according to Census 2010 had a population of 285,407.
 The City of Lincoln is located at the geographical center of the county and currently covers approximately 90.48 square miles of land with a 2010 population of 258,379.
 The population of the city of Lincoln makes up approximately 90 percent of the population of Lancaster County.
-There are eleven other incorporated communities containing approximately 2.8 percent of the population and one second-class city in Lancaster County.
-The largest of these is Waverly, the second-class city, with a 2010 population of 3,277.
-The other villages and cities ranged in population between 142 and 1,657.
-There also are nine unincorporated communities in the county.
+There are eleven other incorporated communities containing approximately 2.8 percent of the population and one second-class city, Waverly, in Lancaster County.
+The other villages and cities ranged in population between 142 and 1,657 and there are nine unincorporated communities in the county.